swag-bi/swag/docs/demo.md

 We created a demo video in order to illustrate our SWAG-BI proof-of-concept prototype.
 Video can be found [HERE](https://youtu.be/wlkA39TFCJY).
-The demo is based on the [SWAG for analysis of asylum applications](https://github.com/swag-bi/swag/blob/master/src/main/webapp/WEB-INF/resources/Uploaded/AGs/eurostat_AG_AMCIS2021.ttl).

 The demo introduces the main features of the SWAG-BI system, which also resemble the underlying theoretical concepts of semantic web analysis graphs (SWAG).